 Blue_Whale: I wrote about the grimly effective new Russian “Screenlife” film, which depicts a nasty teenage conspiracy playing out on a single screen.
 Now playing at the Fantasia Film Festival, it benefits from the fact that American audiences may not know where the cultural guardrails are in a Russian film.

 AMC Stock: Variety has this interesting look at how AMC stock has soared more than 1,500% since January, thanks in large part its status as a “meme stock.”
-It was at $2.01 a share on January 4, and is hovering around $35 this morning, down from a peak of over $60 a share in early June.
+According to an eToro review UK, it was at $2.01 a share on January 4, and is hovering around $35 this morning, down from a peak of over $60 a share in early June.
 Variety notes that in its latest earnings call, the country’s largest movie chain “tailored its remarks to appease its new base of young retail investors, many of whom are more interested in sticking it to Wall Street short sellers than they are on rewarding business fundamentals.”

 Captain America 4: Anthony Mackie has signed a deal to finally play Captain America in Captain America 4, Deadline exclusively reported.
 Steve Rogers (Chris Evans) handed off the shield to Mackie’s Falcon at the end of Avengers: Endgame, but Disney+’s The Falcon and the Winter Solider focused on his rejection of the role, and what that meant.
 Captain America 4 will be written by The Falcon and the Winter Soldier head writer and creator Malcolm Spellman, and series staff writer Dalan Musson, according to Deadline.